LeoMosiah/twitter-clone/README.md

 # twitter-clone

 This project simulates the main page of the twitter website in it the user should be able to view their tweets, write new tweets, change their username, profile image and cover image.
 All the data in this project are treated locally, motions being intentions with api's.
-By lack of time this project was not built with  responsive design, it does not support mobile devices.
+By lack of time this project was not built with  responsive design, it does not support screen with width lower than 960px.

 ## Architecture